-Ashton Coal operations were audible during the entire operator-attended noise survey including consistent mine hum.
-The Ashton Coal mine noise contribution was estimated at up to $\leq 23$ dB LAeq,15 minute.
-Mine hum from site generated an estimated 23 dB LAmax.
+Ashton Coal operations were inaudible during the entire operator-attended noise survey.
+Given this and the measured background noise level of 29 dB L{A90}, the Ashton Coal mine noise contribution was below the relevant noise limit.
 Ashton Coal noise contributions complied with the DC and EPL noise limits.
-Other ambient noise sources included other mines in the vicinity, traffic on the New England Highway and bird noise.
+Other ambient noise sources included other mines in the vicinity, insects, traffic on the New England Highway distant dogs barking, powerline hum and bird noise.

 Mining operations in the vicinity were consistently audible during the operator-attended noise survey at monitoring location N4.
-The total cumulative mine noise contribution was estimated to be $L{Aeq,night}$ 23 dB ( $L{Aeq,15 minute}$ 26 dB - 3 dB as per NPfI methodology) which is below the cumulative mine noise night-time criterion (i.e. $L{Aeq,night}$ 40 dB).
+The total cumulative mine noise contribution was estimated to be $L{Aeq,night}$ <23 dB ($L{Aeq,15 \, minute}$ <26 dB - 3 dB as per NPfI methodology) which is below the cumulative mine noise night-time criterion (i.e. $L{Aeq,night}$ 40 dB).
 Therefore, the total cumulative mine $L{Aeq,night}$ noise contribution was below the cumulative mine noise criterion.